 SM WAN interface: a standard 4G cellular-based WAN interface.

-VWAN interface: a secure communication interface that utilises a VWD and the consumer’s internet connection.
+VWAN interface: a secure communication interface that uses a VWD and the consumer’s internet connection.

-At any point in time, only one of these WAN interfaces shall be active for WAN communication with DCC Users.
+At any point in time, only one of these WAN interfaces is active for WAN communication with DCC Users.
 The selection of the active WAN interface is based on:

 WAN Route Priority configuration: determined by the WANRoutePriority parameter – see section 2.2 for more details.

-WAN interface state assessment: the viability (in terms of connectivity) of each WAN interface – see section 2.3 for more details.
+WAN interface link state assessment: the viability (in terms of connectivity) of each WAN interface – see section 2.3 for more details.

-WAN interface selection - If the active WAN interface is not viable, the VWCH may initiate a switch to the other WAN interface - see section 2.4 for more details.
+WAN interface selection: If the active WAN interface becomes not viable, the VWCH may initiate a switch to the other WAN interface - see section 2.4 for more details.

 WAN Route Priority Configuration

-The VWCH includes a configurable parameter, WANRoutePriority, which determines the WAN interface for operational use when both WAN interfaces have viable connectivity.
+A VWCH includes a configurable parameter, WANRoutePriority, which determines the WAN interface for operational use when both WAN interfaces are viable.
 The parameter takes one of the following values:

 0: The SM WAN interface.